 6 April 2022 Elkem, Hydro and Altor (Altor Fund V) announced a partnership with the intention to accelerate the growth of Elkem ASA's subsidiary Vianode AS, a producer of sustainable battery materials.
 The final regulatory approvals for the transaction were received on the 14 September 2022 upon which Elkem lost of control of Vianode.
-Elkem has recognised a gain of NOK 150 million in the third quarter resulting from the loss of control.
+Elkem has recognised a gain of NOK 150 million in the third guarter resulting from the loss of control.
 The entire gain is attributable to the fair value measurement of Elkem's retained investment in Vianode.
-Following the transaction Elkem will classify the remaining investment as a joint venture and measure the investment using the equity method of accounting.
+Following the transaction Elkem will classify the remaining Changes in composition of the group in 2021, investment as a joint venture and measure the investment business combination using the equity method of accounting.
+No business combinations took place in 2021.